Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 What Are the Air Fryer Cooking Times for Snacks and Appetizers?

-The air fryer is arguably best suited for appetizers and snacks — small, bite-size items that cook in just a few minutes and benefit enormously from the consistent dry-heat crisping that the air fryer delivers.
+The air fryer excels at snacks and appetizers more than almost any other cooking category — small, bite-size items cook in just 5–10 minutes and benefit enormously from the consistent dry-heat crisping the machine delivers.
 These items work well as party foods, quick snacks, or starters before a meal.

 | Food | Temp (°F) | Time | Flip? | Notes |